The last migrations were to the distant points of Polynesia – Hawaii, Easter Island and New Zealand – and to South America.

 The influence of sea-level changes on Pacific migrations

 Around 10,000 years ago, warming global temperatures caused polar ice to melt and the world’s sea levels to rise.
 Some 6,000 years ago sea levels reached a high point of a few metres above present levels, and over several thousand years they slowly dropped.
 It probably took many hundreds of years for habitable dry islets to form on coral reefs.
-In the case of high islands the declining sea levels allowed the formation of extensive coastal flats favourable for settlement.
-Recent geological research across many Pacific archipelagos suggests that the timing of falling sea levels influenced the timing of Pacific migrations: as sea levels lowered there were not only more islands to settle, but also better settlement sites on existing islands for people to live on.
+In the case of high islands the falling sea levels allowed the formation of extensive coastal flats favourable for settlement.
+Recent geological research across many Pacific archipelagos suggests that the timing of falling sea levels influenced the timing of Pacific migrations: as sea levels lowered there were not only more islands to settle, but also better settlement sites on already settled islands.